 Student Management: Each year CASE i3 manages the selection of two second-year student Fund Managers.
 The Fund Managers recruit and select a team of first- and second-year students in the fall to the Fund Team.
 Students who are interested in joining the Fund Team should attend the annual CASE i3 Information Session in the Fall 1 term to find out more about the application process.

-The Fund Team conducts equity research, analyzes Environment, Social, and Governance (ESG) factors, and presents investment pitches to the investment committee.
+The Fund Team conducts equity research, analyzes Environment, Social, and Governance (ESG) factors, and presents investment pitches to the student-led investment committee.
 Students on the Fund Team receive course credit through Fuqua’s Experiential Learning program.

 Oversight: Student involvement in the fund is overseen by the Fund Oversight Committee, made up of faculty and staff from CASE i3 and Fuqua’s Office of Experiential Learning.
 The Fund Team also has opportunity to leverage the expertise of external investment professionals, many of them Duke alumni. .
 Additionally, the administrative team of DUMAC, Duke University’s endowment manager, supports the Fund Team’s transaction requests throughout the academic year.